AidanJReid/Forex-Comix-gitpod/README.md

     - Used Parallax theme because it closely resembled my wireframe mockup, had an elegant style and I wanted to try a new CSS framework having previously worked with Bootstrap.
     - A grid layout system was similary used in Materialize although there were a few differences in naming conventions expecially in making content responsive.
 - [jQuery 3.4.1](https://code.jquery.com/jquery/)
-    - I used the most recent version of jQuery for my Javascripts framework.
+    - I used the most recent version of jQuery for my Javascript framework.
 - [Flask 1.1.1](http://flask.pocoo.org/)
-    - Flask is a web framework that enable web applications builds which I was determined to use make backend coding easier.
+    - Flask is a web framework that enable web applications builds which I was determined to use to make backend coding easier.

 #### Colour Scheme

 I wanted to use bright colours, particularly red and blue from [Materialize](https://materializecss.com/color.html) to enforce a 'Superhero' theme - think Superman.
-I purposely styled the buttons, footer and header this way to ensure consistency and keep it simple.
+I purposely styled the buttons, footer and header this way to ensure consistency keeping it simple.

 - `#00bcd4` (**cyan** - *primary colour* used in base.html for navbar and footer, and Database comic button for *edit*)
 - `#f44336` (**red** - *secondary colour* used in *Database* comic button for *view* and closely resembles head parallax)